.

 1966: Last of the Canadian Valiants - BV/BL

-1966 was the last year for the distinctive Dart-based Canadian Valiant.
-The U.S.-Canada Auto Pact made it possible for manufacturers to ship from one side of the border to the other without the prohibitive import duties which had been levied previously.
-While Ford and GM (particularly Pontiac) continued marketing unique cars for the Canadian market, as far as I know Chrysler's unique Canadian efforts from 1967 to the middle 1970s were limited to the Fargo truck line and the occasional Canada-only model such as the Dodge Monaco convertible.
-I will cover this in greater detail in the epilogue.
+1966 was the last year for the Dart-based Canadian Valiant.
+While Ford and GM (particularly Pontiac) continued marketing unique cars for the Canadian market, Chrysler's unique Canadian efforts from 1967 to the middle 1970s were limited to the Fargo truck line and the occasional car such as the Dodge Monaco convertible.

-It is my understanding that the low-end models based on the U. S. Valiant were dropped in '66, leaving only the Dart-based cars and the Barracuda, which was built in Detroit this year and onwards.
-As always, any comments or corrections are most welcome.
+Low-end models based on the U. S. Valiant were dropped in 1966, leaving only the Dart-based cars and the Barracuda, which was built in Detroit this year and onwards.

 Bill Watson wrote: